wp-plugins/weatherzone/readme.txt

 1. Download the plugin files and copy to your Plugins directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Add a `[weatherzone]` shortcode to a page on your website.
+1. Add a `[weatherzone]` shortcode to a page or text widget on your website.
 See the plugin description for a list of valid shortcode parameters/attributes.

 == Frequently Asked Questions ==

 = How do I add a weather button to my website? =

 See the plugin's main description.

+= Can I add a weather button to my sidebar =

+Yes.
+As of v1.0.1, you can use the [weatherzone] shortcode in a text widget.

 == Screenshots ==